-Egg freezing producing more births than when fresh eggs used, study findsNovember 6th, 2012 in Obstetrics & gynaecology /
+Egg freezing producing more births than when fresh eggs used, study findsNovember 6, 2012 by Lisa Panczner in Medicine & Health / Obstetrics & gynaecology

 Advances in egg freezing techniques are producing pregnancy rates and healthy babies comparable to the rates seen with in vitro fertilization (IVF) using fresh eggs, according to a recent report by the American Society for Reproductive Medicine (ASRM).
 The report also removed the word "experimental" when talking about egg freezing and officially sanctioned the techniques as viable and proven options for young women whose medical treatments may endanger their fertility.